At Rockflow, our team members have backgrounds as explorers, developers and operators and we’re great respecters of discipline expertise.

 2. Concept design can’t take place in silos

-In the example of flow assurance work, throughout the concept Assess and Select, if there’s any potential for hydrates, asphaltene, wax, scale or naphthenates, you need to be doubly sure you’ve accounted for it at all levels, putting flow assurance front and centre, since this will be form an important part of your development feasibility.
+In the example of flow assurance work, throughout the concept Assess and Select, if there’s any potential for hydrates, asphaltene, wax, scale or naphthenates, you need to be doubly sure you’ve accounted for it at all levels, putting flow assurance front and centre, since this will form an important part of your development feasibility.
 If you get any of these steps wrong, it can cause a major issue.

 More broadly, this philosophy of integrated decision making needs to be front and centre of development planning processes.
 This is true across the entire subsurface and surface aspects of a development.